Valid Post-Selection Inference in High-Dimensional Approximately Sparse Quantile Regression Models: Additional Discussions

 \subsection{Variants of the Proposed Algorithms}

-There are several different ways to implement the sequence of steps underlying the two procedures outlined in Algorithms 1 and 2.
-The estimation of the control function $g_\tau$ can be done through other regularization methods like $\ell_1$-penalized quantile regression instead of the post-$\ell_1$-penalized quantile regression estimator.
-The estimation of the instrument $v$ in Step 2 can be carried out with Dantzig selector, square-root Lasso or the associated post-model selection could be used instead of Lasso or Post-Lasso.
-The instrumental quantile regression can be substituted by a 1-Step estimator from the $\ell_1$-penalized quantile regression estimator $\hat\alpha_\tau$ of the form $ \check \alpha_\tau = \hat \alpha_\tau + (\En[\hat v_i^2])^{-1} \En[\varphi_\tau(y_i,\hat\alpha_\tau d_i+x_i'\hat\beta_\tau)\hat v_i]$.
+There are several different ways to implement the sequence of steps underlying the two procedures outlined in Algorithms \ref{Alg:1} and \ref{Alg:2}.
+The estimation of the control function $g_\tau$ can be done through other regularization methods like $\ell_1$-penalized quantile regression instead of the post-$\ell_1$-penalized quantile regression.
+The estimation of the error term $v$ in Step 2 can be carried out with Dantzig selector, square-root Lasso or the associated post-selection method could be used instead of Lasso or post-Lasso.
+Solving for the zero of the moment condition induced by the orthogonal score function can be substituted by a one-step correction from the $\ell_1$-penalized quantile regression estimator $\hat\alpha_\tau$, namely, $\check \alpha_\tau = \hat \alpha_\tau + (\En[\hat v_i^2])^{-1} \En[(\tau - 1\{ y_i \leq \hat\alpha_\tau d_i+x_i'\hat\beta_\tau\})\hat v_i]$.

-Other variants can be constructed by using another valid instrument.
-An instrument $\z_i=\z(d_i,z_i)$ is valid if it satisfies $\barEp[f_i\z_i\mid z_i]=0$ and $\barEp[f_id_i\z_i]\neq 0$.
-For example, a valid choice of instrument is $\z_i=(d_i-\Ep[d_i\mid z_i])/f_i$.
-Typically this choice of instruments does not lead to a semi-parametric efficient estimator as the choices proposed in Algorithms 1 and 2 do.
-Nonetheless, the estimation of $\Ep[d_i\mid z_i]$ and $f_i$ can be carried out separably which can lead to weaker regularity conditions.